joellacarman/joellacarman.github.io/_posts/2022-03-15-plan-your-vote.md

 The project was promoted widely on the site, on television, and even in outdoor advertising.
 Some of the promotion was in-house.

 I crafted this background on short notice for automated graphics my colleague put together with Puppeteer.
-The site design is fairly sparse, this background leverages the type and color of the original to create something new but related.
-I think it came out nicely for something done in less than an hour!
+The site design is fairly sparse.
+This background leverages the type and color of the original to create something new but related.

 ![Twitter graphic showcasing background](/assets/newer/tw_en_pyv.jpg)